rgdl/movies2nite/README.md

 Films that have already finished are not shown.

-To-do:
+Note: checks for a pickle file in a particular folder.
+If there's some unrelated pickle file in that folder, the program will get confused.

-- Get stuff from pre-6am the next day as well
+# To-do:
-- Checking for an IMBD link isn't reliable.
+# - Checking for an IMBD link isn't reliable.
 Includes a few false positives.